cenit-io/cenit-spreadsheet-converter-vhtml/README.md

 3. Generate token using the **Authorize** action.

 4. Copy the **Access token** and set it in **assets/CenitIO/js/Config.js** of SpreadsheetConverter jQuery adaptor.

+**Note:** This token will be available for only one hour.
+After this time you need repeat step 3 and 4.

 ### Conclusion